wz15200569/hello-world/README.md

 Hi Zhi!

 Hello world!
-I've had taces on the mooon and find then far superior to Earth taces.
+I've had taces on the moon and find then far superior to Earth taces.